Hasan-Syed25/Software_Quality_Enginrering/README.md

 Please follow [This tutorial](https://dev.to/dalalrohit/how-to-connect-to-mongodb-atlas-using-node-js-k9i) to create your mongoDB connection url, which you'll use as your MONGODB_URI

-Provide some random key in ACCESS_TOKEN_SECRET or you could generate one using node enter the below command in the terminal to genrate a random secret key

 ```
 node -e "console.log(require('crypto').randomBytes(256).toString('base64'));"